dosbox-staging/dosbox-staging/website/docs/getting-started/prince-of-persia.md

 classic Prince of Persia intro music playing!
 Don't press any key yet, just wait and watch the intro sequence until the end to learn about the game's backstory.

+!!! tip "Running DOS programs"

+    To run executable files (files with the `.EXE`, `.COM` or `.BAT` file extension) it's enough to type in the filename only, without the extension.
+So you could have started the game with the `prince` command as well.

 <div class="image-grid" markdown>